bangdracaena/hotspot-manufacturers/applications/osprey-5g-audit.md

 * What types of products have you shipped?

-IoT hardware including: Gateways, sensors, antennas, accessories, etc.
+ Mining machines, FPGA cards, Computer cooling, accessories, etc.

 * Which countries have you previously shipped regulatory approved products?
 (FCC, CE, etc.)

-FCC, CE, TELEC, UKCA, RCM, etc.
+FCC, CE, SRRC.

 * If you are a startup, are you partnering with another company?
 What experience does your team have?
 N/A